CqZhang-SYSU/PGS-HE/README.md

-This repository contains the cases, code and results associated with the paper titled:
+This repository contains the test cases, code, and results associated with the paper titled:
 "A Novel Robust and Efficient Method for Computing High-Quality AC OPF Solutions Based on Trust-Tech and Holomorphic Embedding"

 ### 📌 Cases